soleil6626070/Processing-Astronomical-Images-with-Python/README.md

 The Python code here reduces images of neptune taken by the LaSilla-QUEST telescope stored in the QUESTdata folder, so that they are ready for viewing using a FITS file image viewing tool such as DS9.

 Then by looking out for light sources changing position in the images taken, 5 of Neptune's moons were found.
 This was made easy by DS9's 'blink' technique which rapidly iterates through the three images, making Neptunes satellites easy to spot.
-The stitched images are viewable in the X file.
+The stitched images are viewable in the 'stitched_moons.png' file.
 A mini-report is available in the Y file.